linebender/vello/doc/roadmap_2023.md

 Thus, making the encoding part of the public, documented interface could open up some interesting possibilites.
 Obviously it's also too early to freeze the format, as we'll want to continue to iterate it to make it more efficient and add more capabilities, but likely a "semi-stable" approach, perhaps versioned stable releases, could work well.

+With [vello#239] we already expose a good chunk of the encoding, and encourage people to experiment with that as we decide what to stabilize and how.

 ## Maybe

 The subprojects in this section are things we've thought about, and for which we think the Vello architecture can be adapted, but will be driven primarily by need.